 Students are not permitted to enroll in two sections of the same course and may not enroll in courses that have scheduled meeting times which conflict.

-Effective Summer 2012 students will be limited to enrolling in credit classes a maximum of three times.
-This includes students earning substandard grades or dropping with a “W.” Students will be notified upon registration, beginning Spring 2012, if they are enrolling for a second time.
+Students will be limited to enrolling in credit classes a maximum of three times.
+This includes students earning substandard grades or dropping with a “W.” Students will be notified upon registration if they are enrolling for a second time.
 Students enrolling for a third time will be blocked from registration and required to submit a petition to repeat.

 It is the policy of the Contra Costa Community College District that, unless specifically exempted by statute, every course and course section, the average daily attendance of which is to be reported for state aid, wherever offered and maintained by the District, shall be fully open to enrollment and participation by any person who has been admitted to the College and who meets such prerequisites as may be established pursuant to Chapter II, Division 2, Part VI, Title 5 of the California Administrative Code, commencing with Section 51820.